 WHAT TO DO WHEN YOU’RE EXPECTING FIREWORKS

-• Ask your vet about calming medications, natural mists and homeopathic remedies that can help ease anxiety.
+- Ask your veterinarian about calming medications, natural mists and homeopathic remedies that can help ease anxiety.

-• Close the windows and curtains/blinds, without compromising ventilation, do it.
+- Close the windows and curtains/blinds, without compromising ventilation.

-• This one might seem obvious, but don’t bring your dogs to a fireworks display.
+This one might seem obvious, but don’t take your dog(s) to a fireworks display.